nodys/spreadstream/README.md

   maxBuffer: 5000,

   // Verbose mode (default: false)
-  verbose: false
+  verbose: false,

+  // Force (and restrict) headers
+  //headers: ['foo', 'bar']
 }

 // Create a stream
 const stream = spreadstream(config)

-// Pipe an object stream or write directly to the stream stream.write(['foo', 'bar']) stream.write(['4', '2']) stream.write(['7', '10'])
+// Pipe an object stream or write directly to the stream.
+// The spreadstream stream supports to kind of object stream: Array or Object.
+// Note that you can not push a mixed stream of array and object.

+// Stream of Array:
+// Each array is a row in the sheet.
+The first row must contain
+// the headers (either when the config `headers` option is provided) stream.write(['foo', 'bar']) stream.write(['4', '2']) stream.write(['7', '10'])
 stream.end()

+// Stream of Object
+// The first row must not contain the headers (the object keys will be used) stream.write({ foo: 4, bar: 2 }) stream.write({ foo: 7, bar: 10 })
+stream.end()

+// The stream

 ```

 # Create a service account